trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 ### LimitationsCopy Location

-Our programming interface is designed to automate some of the operations a  user normally performs manually within the TWS Software such as placing  orders, monitoring your account balance and positions, viewing an  instrument’s live data… etc. There is no logic within the API other than to ensure the integrity of the exchanged messages.
+Our programming interface is designed to automate some of the operations a  user normally performs manually within the TWS Software such as placing  orders, monitoring your account balance and positions, viewing an  instrumentÃ¢â‚¬â„¢s live dataÃ¢â‚¬Â¦ etc. There is no logic within the API other than to ensure the integrity of the exchanged messages.
 Most validations and checks occur in the backend of TWS and our servers.
 Because of this it  is highly convenient to familiarize with the TWS itself, in order to  gain a better understanding on how our platform works.
 Before spending  precious development time troubleshooting on the API side, it is  recommended to first experiment with the TWS directly.

 **Remember:** If a certain feature or operation is not available in the TWS, it will not be available on the API side either!